Opioid Use and Fatal Car Crashes

 Just because scientists did not see the spike they expected to see in the data, does not mean that other drivers aren’t at risk of a collision with a drugged driver.
 More than half of driving mistakes made by drivers on opioids involved a failure to stay within their driving lane.

 Furthermore, when a driver consumes alcohol and also takes opioids, with both present in the individual’s system at the same time, the risk of a deadly car accident is doubled.

 In the state of Maryland, driving with a blood alcohol concentration (BAC) of 0.08 percent is driving under the influence.
 However, a person’s level of coordination and concentration begin to suffer with a BAC of 0.05 percent.
 Add opioids into the mix, and even a driver whose BAC is well below the legal limit will be unsafe behind the wheel.

 Responsibility of doctors

 Doctors who prescribe opioids and other painkillers have a responsibility to educate their patients on the potential effects of these drugs on driving ability.
 These effects should be understood as the real risks of taking such drugs.

 Opioids increase drowsiness, slow down reaction times, and negatively impact a driver’s judgment while operating a motor vehicle.
 Physicians have a unique place of authority to explain these facts and risks to their patients.

-As a trusted injury law firm in Maryland, Plaxen & Adler, P.A. is here to help you in the aftermath of any car accident injury you have suffered by another party.
+As a trusted injury law firm in Maryland, Plaxen Adler Muncy, P.A. is here to help you in the aftermath of any car accident injury you have suffered by another party.
 We can help you secure the compensation you deserve for your injuries and losses.
 To arrange a free case evaluation with a Maryland car crash attorney from our team, call us today at 410.730.7737 or use our contact form.